 Only surround yourself with people who support your greatness.

-Courage takes practice.
-If there is something you want to do but are afraid to do, do it.
-Do it now.
-It’s okay to be scared, but never let fear keep you from passion, joy and self-respect.
-Achievement comes by practice.
-Practice courage.
+It takes confidence to dream big.
+It takes courage to build confidence.
+And boy, does it take a lot of never-endingpractice to build courage—the courage you need to achieve your goals.
+If there’s something you want to do but are afraid to do, do it anyway—and do it now.
+It’s perfectly okay to be scared.
+Who isn’t at times besides James Bond, who isn’t real.
+But never let fear keep you from your passion, joy and achievement.
 Empty your Bucket List.

 Without courage, you’re stuck in a wish.